Welcome to Inner Stream

 This page exists to help you move through the site in a clear and steady order.
 It is not necessary to read everything at once, and it is not wise to jump ahead too quickly.

-Some pages are introductory.
-Some are interpretive.
-Some are structural.
-Some are for deeper study.
+Inner Stream was built as a path, not as a pile of disconnected pages.
+Some pages are introductory, some interpretive, some structural, and some are for deeper study.
 If you begin in the right order, the language and framework will become much easier to understand.

 The aim is not speed.
+The aim is understanding.

 How to Use This Path

+Approach this site slowly.
 Read one page at a time.
+Take notes if needed.

 If a term is unfamiliar, do not panic and do not quit.
 Keep going.
 Many things become clearer only after the first few foundational pages are in place.